-- There’s no water needed to mix them up.
-That makes pills a common go-to option in itself.
+- There’s no water needed to mix them.
+This makes pills a common go-to option in itself.

-- They also take longer to get into your bloodstream.
-If you have more time on your hands consistently, this may not be a big factor.
-For others, it is a deal breaker.
+- They take longer to absorb into your bloodstream.
+If you have more time on your hands, this may not be a big factor.
+For others, this is a deal breaker.

 Powder benefits include:

-- It is very fast-acting.
+- Rapidly absorbed.
 You can take your pre-workout 30 minutes before your workout or sooner and be ready to go.

-- Most people find that powders are easy to take.
-They also feel like you are taking more substance into your body.
+- Most people find that powders are easier to take.

 There are some drawbacks to powders, too.
 They include:

-- They can be harder to prepare.
-You need to have some way to mix them, and that often means having water available to you to do so.
+- You need to have some way to mix them, and that often means having water and a shaker cup handy.

 - Powders tend to be more expensive than pills.
-Again, though, that comes with the higher quality of product in the powder.
+Again, though, that comes with the higher quality/doses of ingredients in the product

-Most often, the pill vs powder decision does not have to be strictly about which form is easier or more enjoyable.
-It really should come down to which product is most effective and has the best combination of nutrients for the type of benefits you are trying to accomplish.
+Most often, the pill-versus-powder decision does not have to be strictly about which form is easier or more enjoyable.
+It really should come down to which product has the best combination of nutrients for your goals.

 Pro Tips and Strategies for Taking a Pre-Workout Supplement